FICO - Your Credit Score

-Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage boils down to just one number.
+Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage loan comes down to just one number.

-The years of paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, sliced, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+The years of paying your various bills: your mortgage, car payments, and credit card bills are analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While the formulas vary, the differences aren't huge; all of the agencies use the following in calculating a credit score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following factors to build your score:

-- Credit Card Balances - How many credit card accounts do you hold, and how much do you owe?
+- Your Credit Card Balances - How many accounts?
+How much do you owe?

-- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

-Each of these factors is assigned a value and a weight.
-The result is one number.
-FICO scores can be as low as 300 and as high as 800.
+These factors are weighted differently depending on the formula being used.
+Each formula produces a single number which may vary slightly from one agency to another.
+Credit scores can be as low as 300 and as high as 800.
 Higher scores are better.
 Most home buyers in the current environment have a score above 620.

 Did you know?
-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-Unfortunately, there isn't a lot you can do to immediately improve your credit score.
+Is it possible to raise your credit score?
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-You should, of course, appeal for the credit agency to remove any incorrect data on your credit report, which is the only way to quickly improve your credit score.
+You should, of course, remove any incorrect data on your credit report, which is the only "quick fix" for credit problems.

-You can get a free credit report every year from all three agencies by visiting AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a federally-mandated free credit report once a year from all three credit reporting agencies by visiting AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.